 Annual DVFR Committee Findings & Recommendations

-For more information about the CT Domestic Violence Fatality Review Committee, please contact Nancy Turner, Offender Risk Reduction Coordinator, at (860) 282-7899 or email@example.com.
+For more information about the CT Domestic Violence Fatality Review Committee, please contact Nancy Turner, Director of Offender Risk Reduction, at (860) 282-7899 or firstname.lastname@example.org.